How to write an effective policy brief

 How this workshop will be delivered:

-The interactive workshop will combine group discussion and time allocated for group and individual practice.
-Materials will be shared in advance and will form the basis for group discussions and individual work.
+The interactive workshop was a combined group discussion and had time allocated for group and individual practice.
+Materials were shared in advance and formed the basis for group discussions and individual work.

 9–10:05 AM – Introduction and Understanding the policy process and the audiences for a policy